 ESS exemptions are closely aligned with the approach to EITE industries and activities adopted by the Commonwealth Government's Clean Energy Regulator (CER).

-The activities included in the 2014 Order are based on the CER's list of approved EITE activities for the Jobs and Competitiveness Program.
-The 2014 ESS Exemptions Order and the explanatory 2014 ESS Exemptions Policy Framework can be accessed from the links below
+Given the discontinuation of the Jobs and Competitiveness Program by the Commonwealth, the activities included in the 2015 Order are based on the CER's list of approved EITE activities for the Renewable Energy Target.
+There is close alignment between the two.
+The 2015 ESS Exemptions Order and the explanatory ESS Exemptions Policy Framework can be accessed from the links below

 Background to the Energy Savings Scheme